edehemma09/edehemma09/README.md

 #Hi there, 🙋🏾‍♂️ I'm Emmanuel. ( @edehemma09).
-- 👀 I’m interested in Web 3.0, Cloud Computing;
+- 👀 I’m interested in AI in Wordpress, AI Automation;

 #Talking about personal Stuffs:

-* 🌍  I'm from Ngeria
 * 🌍 I will love to explore the World as Tech Savvy.
 -  ✍️ Improving my Social Engineering skills, Critical thinking ability , technical writing ,content writing, communication skills, Technical Support skill.
--  💡  A professional wordpress Web developer with 5years experience.
+-  💡  A professional wordpress Web developer with 5years+ experience.
--  🌱 I’m currently on the learning phase of understanding web 3.0
+-  🌱 I’m currently on the Advance phase of AI in Wordpress Enviroment
--  🧠  I'm learning ReactJs, alongside with the likes Plasmic platform
+-  🧠  I'm No code Platform for wordpress autmation with the likes AI integration platform
--  💡 I'm currently working on being React dev
+-  💡 I'm currently working on being Senior Consultant in Wordpress Development
 -  🚀 learning more about; Pentesting, advancing more in using tools like Burpsuite, Nmap, Medussa, SETools, RATs.
 -  🎊 Handled Volunteering Jobs from NGOs, Catchafire, Orphangehome, theCraterLibrary, Missionaries etc.
 -  🎊 fun-fact: Just because you don't understand the way somebody feels, doesn't mean their emotions are invalid.